MunoMono/reference-library/README.md

 - <a id='Buchanan2001DesignNewRhetoric'></a>**Design and the New Rhetoric: {{Productive}} Arts in the Philosophy of Culture**  — Buchanan, Richard, 2001, Philosophy \& Rhetoric, Article · DOI: [10.1162/07479360152681056](https://doi.org/10.1162/07479360152681056) · [Link](https://www.jstor.org/stable/40238091)
 - <a id='Bunnin2003BlackwellCompanionPhilosophy'></a>**The {{Blackwell}} Companion to Philosophy**  — Bunnin, Nicholas & {Tsui-James}, E P, 2003, Blackwell, Book · [Link](https://onlinelibrary.wiley.com/doi/)
+- <a id='Geertz2009InterpretationCulturesSelected'></a>**The Interpretation of Cultures: Selected Essays**  — Geertz, Clifford, 2009, Basic Books, Book
 - <a id='Kimbell2012RethinkingDesignThinking'></a>**Rethinking Design Thinking: Part {{II**  — Kimbell, Lucy, 2012, Design and Culture, Article · DOI: [10.2752/175470812X13281948975413](https://doi.org/10.2752/175470812X13281948975413)

 ### Theoretical paper